There's a lot of debate among our kennel software users regarding the acceptance of tips when customers are paying for services.

 Gingr enables you to prompt your staff to leave a gratuity when paying for their pet care services.

-Many customers seem to think that "if I pay $30/day for dog daycare, I don't expect to tip".
-This is not unreasonable, though many customers may wish to express their gratitude with a tip.
+Many customers think, "If I pay $30/day for dog daycare, I don't expect to tip."
+This is not unreasonable, though customers may wish to express their gratitude with a tip.
 Naturally, your staff will appreciate the receipt of a tip, and not just for the money.
-As the saying goes 'tips are like hugs but without the touching'.
+As the saying goes, "Tips are like hugs but without the touching."

-Generally, minimum wage (or below minimum wage) workers, like waitstaff and bartenders expect to be tipped, as over 60% of their income is likely from tips (source above).
-If you are paying your staff minimum wage - or near it - then I would seriously consider using the tip-prompt or other means for tipping to help boost income for your staff.
-If you are paying them a more 'professional service' wage, perhaps 2x minimum-wage and above, then tipping may not be as important.
+Generally, minimum wage (or below minimum wage) workers, like waitstaff and bartenders expect to be tipped, as over 60% of their income is from tips.
+If you are paying your staff minimum wage, then consider using the tip-prompt or other means for tipping to boost income for your staff.
+If you are paying them a more professional service wage, perhaps twice minimum-wage and above, then tipping may not be as important.

-Income really does matter to your employees, as does the positive feedback they get from customers that tip.
-To help with employee satisfaction, I encourage you to either increase their wages enough to account for the loss of opportunity to receive tips, or provide an easy means for your customers to express their gratitude through tipping.
+Income matters to your employees, as does the positive feedback they get from customers who tip.
+To help with employee satisfaction, I encourage you to increase wages enough to account for the loss of opportunity to receive tips, or provide an easy means for customers to express their gratitude through tipping.

 Here's to your success! - Andy